JuliaDataScience/JuliaDataScience/contents/df_end.md

 """)
 ```

-or create a function to give us row `i`
+or create a function to give us any row `i` that we want:

 ```jl
 @sc JDS.grade_2020(1)